Top ten part-time jobs with employee benefits

 There are lots of career options at REI, from retail to facilities maintenance to customer support.

-Any employee working at least 20 hours per week qualifies for benefits.
-These employees can choose from several health insurance plans for themselves and their dependents.
+Any employee working 20 hours per week qualifies for benefits.
+These employees can choose from several health insurance benefits for themselves and their dependents.

 REI also mentions that they offer tools to help employees working less than 20 hours per week navigate the health insurance marketplace.